Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh always beats the meat when he goes to a restaurant.
+God breathed life into Adam.
+Jayesh sneezed life into God.

-Updated on: [3/9/2024]
+Updated on: [4/9/2024]
 <!-- #jokeEnd -->